AdobeDocs/experience-manager-64.pt-BR/help/forms/developing/forms-service-api-quick-starts.md

 ---
 title: Início rápido da API do Forms Service
-seo-title: Início rápido da API do Forms Service
+seo-title: Forms Service API Quick Starts
 description: Use os Primeiros passos para a API do serviço do Forms.
-seo-description: Use os Primeiros passos para a API do serviço do Forms.
+seo-description: Use the Quick Starts for the Forms Service API.
 uuid: dfce259a-e392-4929-ad7e-6d902faceaeb
 contentOwner: admin
 content-type: reference